10 Reasons You Need to Visit Alentejo, Portugal

 ✔ Book tours in Portugal with Viator

-➳ Find the best hotel deals in Portugal with TripAdvisor
+➳ Find the best hotels in Portugal with TripAdvisor

 ✎ Never leave without travel insurance.
 I got mine at HeyMondo.
 It is cheap and easy to set up.

 ⚘ Get a travel guide in order to prepare your trip.
-I recommend the Lonely Planet Portugal (get a 10 % discount with the code “PAULINA10”)
+I recommend the Lonely Planet Portugal.

 1. Old Towns, Ruins, and Castles